 Trout goes on 10-day disabled list with inflamed right wrist

 ANAHEIM, Calif.
-(AP) — Mike Trout has landed on the disabled list with an inflamed right wrist, something the Los Angeles Angels had hoped to avoid.
+(AP) — Star outfielder Mike Trout was put on the 10-day disabled list Friday because of an inflamed right wrist, a move that Los Angeles Angels had hoped to avoid.

-The move announced Friday is retroactive to Monday, when Trout received a cortisone injection in his wrist.
-The two-time AL MVP has missed seven consecutive games, the second-longest injury absence of his big league career.
+The move was retroactive to Monday, when Trout received a cortisone injection in his wrist.
+The two-time AL MVP has missed seven consecutive games.

 Trout hasn’t played since Aug.
 1, when he hurt his wrist during a feet-first slide into third base in Tampa Bay.